Complete and competitive financial markets in a complex world: Countably Additive Markets

 \section{Countably Additive Markets}

-Given the emphasis on countable additivity which dominates the traditional financial literature, it is natural to ask if it possible to characterise those markets in which the set $\Meas_0(\pi)$ contains a countably additive element.
-A more ambitious question is whether such measure is strictly positive, i.e. an element on $\Meas(\pi)$.
+Given the emphasis on countable additivity which dominates the traditional financial literature, it is natural to ask if it possible to characterise those markets in which the set $\Meas_0(\pi,\A)$ contains a countably additive element.
+A more ambitious question is whether such measure is strictly positive, i.e. an element on $\Meas(\pi,\A)$.

-Not surprisingly, an exact characterisation may be obtained by considering the fairly unnatural possibility of forming portfolios which invest in countably many different assets.
-This induces to modify the quantity appearing in \eqref{mkt power} into the following (again with the convention $0/0=0$):
+Not surprisingly, an exact characterisation may be obtained by considering the fairly unnatural possibility of forming portfolios which invest simultaneously in countably many different assets.
+This induces to modify the definition \eqref{market power} into the following (again with the convention $0/0=0$):